JoaoAJMatos/Luna/README.md

 ## Is Luna safe?

-The answer can be found in the [wiki](https://github.com/JoaoAJMatos/Luna/wiki).
+Luna is rubust and (mostly) safe.
+You can find more information on that in the [wiki](https://github.com/JoaoAJMatos/Luna/wiki).